Legal update: New mobile phone laws for drivers and riders in 2022

 If you’re not already a Citation client, we’d recommend partnering with us for total peace of mind with your legal obligations.
 From Health & Safety to HR & Employment Law, Citation is here to help keep your business compliant at all times.

-Our experts are available 24/7 on our advice line to talk you through any questions, concerns or issues you may have, and our online platform, Atlas, makes it easy to meet best-practice standards for risk assessments, policies, handbooks, method statements, and more – and store them all in one handy online location.
+Our Health and Safety consultants are available 24/7 on our advice line to talk you through any questions, concerns or issues you may have, and our online platform, Atlas, makes it easy to meet best-practice standards for risk assessments, policies, handbooks, method statements, and more – and store them all in one handy online location.

 If you’re interested in partnering with Citation, simply call 0345 844 1111 or fill out the form on this page.